rahulpnath/hugoBlog/content/drafts/net_core_pdf.markdown

 ##### Generate PDF

 With the HTML generated, we can use the HtmlToPdfConverter, the [NReco wrapper](https://www.nrecosite.com/pdf_generator_net.aspx) class, to convert it to PDF format.
 The library is free for .Net but needs a paid license for .Net Core.
-Calling the _GeneratePdf_ function with the HTML string returns back the Pdf byte array.
+It is available as a [NuGet package](https://www.nuget.org/packages/NReco.PdfGenerator.LT/) and does work fine with .Net Core 3.1 as well.

+> [wkhtmltopdf binaries](https://wkhtmltopdf.org/downloads.html) needs to be deployed for your target platform(s) (Windows, Linux or OS X) with your .NET Core app.

 With .Net core the [wkhtmltopdf](https://wkhtmltopdf.org/) executable does not get bundled as part of the NuGet package.
 This is because the executable differs based on the hosting OS environment.
-Make sure to include the executable.
+Make sure to include the [executable](https://wkhtmltopdf.org/downloads.html) and set to be copied to the bin folder.
+By default the converter looks for the executable (_wkhtmltopdf.exe_) under the folder _wkhtmltopdf_.
+If required this path is configurable.

 ```csharp
 public class PdfGeneratorService : IPdfGeneratorService